Skip to main content

 Frequently Asked Questions

-Property records for Excelsior Springs, Missouri are maintained by the County Assessor's Office and the County Clerk and Recorder.
-The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within County, including parcels in Excelsior Springs.
+Property records for Excelsior Springs, Missouri are maintained by the County Assessor's Office and the Recorder of Deeds.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Missouri counties provide online property record searches through their county websites.
-For in-person requests, visit the County offices at the county courthouse.
-The County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Excelsior Springs, Missouri residents are available through both county and state offices.
 The Missouri Department of Health and Senior Services, Bureau of Vital Records, located in Jefferson City, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Missouri.
 Orders can be placed online, by mail, or in person.
 Locally, the County Clerk's office issues marriage licenses and maintains marriage records for County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.